andresmao23/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 * Dont just count your directories, make your directories count, exercise 11
 * Whats new, exercise 12
 * Being unique is better than being perfect, exercise 13
+* It must be in that file, exercise 14